|Reply-to||Jonathan Wakely <firstname.lastname@example.org>|

 truncate an existing stream when opening

-Add a new column to Table 130 [tab:filebuf.open.modes], as indicated:
+Add a new column and several new rows to Table 130 [tab:filebuf.open.modes], as indicated: